 - PSD1 shall Trip the compressor motor & auxiliaries, and Close the ESD valve on the suction and discharge header.

-- The antisurge valves and capacity control valve goes to open position.
+- The antisurge valves and capacity control valve goes to the open position.

 - The external seal gas supply shall be isolated by the ESD valve on the seal gas line.

-- The compressor blowdown valves shall open and depressurise the gas to flare.
+- The compressor blowdown valves shall open and depressurize the gas to flare.

 - Initiated on Fire, Station ESD.

-- The suction, inter-stage(s) and discharge scrubbers low low level closes liquid outlet ESD valves.
+- The suction, inter-stage(s), and discharge scrubbers low-level close liquid outlet ESD valves.

 - The inter-stage(s) and After-cooler fan high vibration shall trip the respective fan.

-- Low Low temperature at the after cooler outlet shall trip the first working fan at 30 deg C and the next at 20 deg C.
+- Low temperature at the aftercooler outlet shall trip the first working fan at 30 deg C and the next at 20 deg C.